Media-Smart/vedastr/README.md

 ## Prepare data
 1. Download Lmdb data from [deep-text-recognition-benchmark](https://github.com/clovaai/deep-text-recognition-benchmark),
- which contains training data, validation data and evaluation data.
+ which contains training, validation and evaluation data.
- **Note: we didn't use the ST dataset released by them, [here](https://github.com/ayumiymk/aster.pytorch#data-preparation) is the ST dataset we used.**
+ **Note: we use the ST dataset released by [ASTER](https://github.com/ayumiymk/aster.pytorch#data-preparation).**

 2. Make directory data as follows: